Skip to Content

 Gloucester History Festival

-Gloucester History Festival brings the past to life with two annual events – a spring festival from 25–27 April 2025 and an autumn festival from 6–21 September 2025.
-Over 100 of Britain’s top historians and authors take part each year, including David Olusoga, Sathnam Sanghera and Tom Holland, with many events taking place in the atmospheric Blackfriars Priory.
+Gloucester History Festival brings the past to life with two annual events – a spring weekend over 17–19 April 2026 and an autumn festival from 5–20 September 2026.
+Over 100 of Britain’s top historians and broadcasters take part each year, including David Olusoga, Alice Roberts and Frank Skinner, with many events being held in the atmospheric setting of Blackfriars Priory.

 Chipping Campden Festivals

-The North Cotswolds town of Chipping Campden holds not one but two festivals this May.
-The town’s Literature Festival from 25–26 April and 3–10 May 2025 includes talks, interviews and workshops.
-And the Music Festival from 12–24 May 2025 features world-class musicians performing classical works by Beethoven, Haydn and Bach in spectacular St James’ Church.
+The North Cotswolds town of Chipping Campden holds not one but two festivals each May.
+Its Literature Festival from 4–9 May 2026 includes talks, interviews and readings on a diverse range of subjects.
+Then the Music Festival from 11–23 May 2026 features top-class musicians performing works by Beethoven, Bach and Debussy in spectacular St James’ Church.

 St James' Church in Chipping Campden